doctore/Spring5Microservices/README.md

 ![Alt text](/documentation/SecurityOauthService_Credentials.png?raw=true "Oauth 2.0 credentials")

-You can see the *raw password* in the SQL file `MasterDatabase_Data.sql`, when the information about this application is included in the table `security.oauth_client_details`.
+You can see the *raw password* in the SQL file [MasterDatabase_Data.sql](https://github.com/doctore/Spring5Microservices/blob/master/sql/MasterDatabase_Data.sql), when the information about this application is included in the table `security.oauth_client_details`.
 In this case, the password is `Spring5Microservices`.

 So, the list of web services is the following one: